-Tower Hamlets is responsible for tree and woodland management, registering listed buildings, overseeing all its conservation areas and promoting wider initiatives for a sustainable environment.
+Tower Hamlets is responsible for caring for its historic environment, its listed buildings and conservation areas, together with its open spaces and trees.
+It is involved in overseeing all its conservation areas and in promoting wider initiatives for a sustainable environment.

 The council has the power to designate an area as a conservation area.
 These are areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance.
 Read about our conservation strategy.